TissUUmaps/TissUUmaps.github.io/_galleries/item4.md

 Gleason grading.
 Here we show examples of full-resolution digitized biopsies and corresponding AI-based grading.

 More information is available in this <a href="https://arxiv.org/abs/1907.01368">publication</a>: \
-P. Ström, K. Kartasalo, H. Olsson, L. Solorzano, B. Delahunt, D.M.
-Berney, D.G.
-Bostwick, A.J.
-Evans, D.J.
-Grignon, P.A.
-Humphrey, K.A.
-Iczkowski, J.G.
-Kench, G. Kristiansen, T.H. van der Kwast, K.R.M.
-Leite, J.K.
-McKenney, J. Oxley, C-C. Pan, H. Samaratunga, J.R.
-Srigley, H. Takahashi, T. Tsuzuki, M. Varma, M. Zhou, J. Lindberg, C. Lindskog, P. Ruusuvuori, C. Wählby, H. Grönberg, M. Rantalainen, L. Egevad, and M. Eklund.
-Artificial intelligence for diagnosis and grading of prostate cancer in biopsies: a population-based, diagnostic study.
+P. Ström, K. Kartasalo, H. Olsson, L. Solorzano et al. Artificial intelligence for diagnosis and grading of prostate cancer in biopsies: a population-based, diagnostic study.
 Lancet Oncology, doi: 10.1016/S1470-2045(19)30738-7, Jan 8, 2020. arXiv version: <a href="https://arxiv.org/abs/1907.01368">https://arxiv.org/abs/1907.01368</a>

 An overview of all sample **datasets** can be found here: \